 Another great event that weekend is the Celebrate Our Waters Weekend held in Orleans September 20-21.The purpose of the weekend is to showcase the area's precious bays, ponds, lakes, marshes, creeks and beaches and thereby increase general awareness and appreciation of our valuable water resources.
 The event was originally conceived of as simply a few guided walks highlighting Orleans' ponds and saltwater estuaries but it quickly mushroomed into a two day festival including walks, bike rides, talks, tours, kayak trips, cat boat sailing, aquaculture events, a sand sculpture contest and a bonfire on Nauset Beach.

 Rides and games by Rockwell Amusements at the Bourne Scallop Festival

-Or, if you’re really ambitious and willing to support a great cause, consider participating in the
+If you’re really ambitious and willing to support a great cause, consider participating

-"Harbor to the Bay Bike Ride" a one-day bike ride from Boston to Provincetown on Sept.
-21 that improves community awareness and care for people living with HIV and AIDS.
+to the Bay Bike Ride" a one-day bike ride from Boston to Provincetown on

 Photo courtesy of Lezli Rowell for SPAT